-Prerequisite: Admission to the Education Specialist Program or consent of Program Director and instructor

-This course, which is taught as a seminar, covers advanced topics in special education required for the Level II Education Specialist Credential (Mild/Moderate or Moderate Severe).
+Prerequisite: Admission to the Education Specialist Program or consent of Program Director and instructor required for the Level II Education Specialist Credential (Mild/Moderate or Moderate Severe).
 The course has two main components: the seminar and assignment of a mentor.
 In the seminar, the student identifies an area of expertise and does the research regarding best practices in that area.
 In the mentoring component, the student is provided assistance to implement that research in his/her classroom and identify other staff development activities to further his/her expertise in the selected area of specialization.